 Rippy’s work is recognized with regional awards and appears in private and corporate collections nationally as well as abroad.
-She has exhibited at St. John’s Museum of Art, Davidson County Museum of Art, Fayetteville Museum of Art, and is in the permanent collections of the University of North Carolina at Wilmington and Peace College in North Carolina.
-She is represented by New Elements Gallery in Wilmington, North Carolina, by Tyler White Compton Gallery in Greensboro, North Carolina, and by City Art Gallery of Greenville, North Carolina.
+She has exhibited at St. John’s Museum of Art, Davidson County Museum of Art, and Fayetteville Museum of Art, and is in the permanent collections of the University of North Carolina at Wilmington and Peace College in North Carolina.
+She is represented by the New Elements Gallery in Wilmington, North Carolina, Tyler White Compton Gallery in Greensboro, North Carolina, and the City Art Gallery of Greenville, North Carolina.

 Rippy holds degrees from Peace College and a BS in art education from the University of North Carolina at Chapel Hill.
 She has studied in workshops with nationally known artists including Wolf Kahn and Ted Goerschner as well as attended the Ringling School of Art and Design in Wildacres, North Carolina.
 She has painted on locations in Greece, France, Portugal, The Virgin Islands, Spain, and the American Southwest, as well as her local coastal area in North Carolina.